Hunting in Mexico: Rules and regulations

 Mexico also offers fantastic sport fishing on both the Pacific side and the Caribbean coast.
 In the warm waters of the Pacific and the Gulf of California, anglers test their gear and skill on marlin – black, blue, and striped, as well as sailfish and dorado (dolphin).

 In primetime, June through August, it is often possible to land up to 35 fish per day, per boat.
 Experienced captains and huge numbers of pelagic game fish have made ports such as Cabo San Lucas, Mazatlan, and Zihuatanejo internationally famous.

-On the Caribbean Coast, huge numbers of Atlantic sailfish congregate in the spring – April through June, as well as other game fish such as wahoo and dorado making Illa Mujeres and Cozumel renown destinations for sport fishermen.
+On the Caribbean Coast, huge numbers of Atlantic sailfish congregate in the spring – April through June, as well as other game fish such as wahoo and dorado making Illa Mujeres and Cozumel renowned destinations for sport fishermen.